Cyphoderris monstrosa: Courtship behaviours

 Males begin calling at sundown.
 Their calls are described as sounding like "faint, elusive, high-pitched trills" that have a "ventriloquistic nature".
-These calls are produced both to advertise the crickets presence in an attempt to attract potential female mates, and to repel rival males.
-If males ever do come into contact with each other they engage in territorial disputed where they face each other down and begin calling directly at one another while openly displaying aggression.
-Sometimes males will engage with each other physically, however, in a study done by Andrew C. Mason, the length of time a male is able to spend singing is a true indicator of a male crickets ability to repel attackers, in which the longer a male is able to sings, the greater his success in repelling rival males.
-When males select a microhabitat to sing from test may indicate a preference for large trees or clumps of trees with indifference towards tree species.
-Overall their leg tympana is similar but less differentiated from regular cuticle than those from the family Tettigonidae.
+These calls are produced both to advertise the cricket's presence in an attempt to attract potential female mates, and to repel rival males.
+If males ever do come into contact with each other they engage in territorial disputes in which they face each other and begin calling directly at one another while displaying aggressive body language.
+Sometimes males will engage with each other physically, however, in a study done by Andrew C. Mason, the length of time a male is able to spend singing is a true indicator of a male cricket's ability to repel attackers: the longer a male is able to sing, the greater his success in repelling rival males.
+When males select a microhabitat in which to sing, tests may indicate that they have a preference for large trees or clumps of trees but an indifference towards tree species.
+Overall their leg tympana are similar but less differentiated from regular cuticle than those from the family Tettigonidae.

 The species display a mating ritual unique to the family, in which during copulation the females will feed upon the hind wings of the males.
 This behavior has caused another species of grig, C. buckelli, females to occasionally mate with younger C. monstrosa individuals to engage in sexual cannibalism in order to obtain resources, with this behavior being more prevalent in starved females.
 However, there is no evidence of hybridization in the wild, suggesting the existence of some kind of postmating reproductive barrier.

 Life cycle

-Like all orthoptera this species undergoes incomplete metamorphosis.
+Like all Orthoptera, this species undergoes incomplete metamorphosis.
 The late instar nymphs overwinter in autumn and emerge in spring, usually developing into adults and mating throughout June, July, and August.